-Terry Stoops is the Vice President for Research and Director of Education Studies at the John Locke Foundation.
+Terry Stoops is the Vice President of Research and Director of Education Studies at the John Locke Foundation.

 Before joining the Locke Foundation, he worked as the program assistant for the Child Welfare Education Programs at the University of Pittsburgh.
 After crossing the Mason-Dixon Line, he taught English at Spotsylvania High School and served as an adjunct instructor in professional communication at the University of Mary Washington.
 He was a research assistant in the Department of Leadership, Foundations, and Policy at the Curry School of Education, University of Virginia.